claudiorivera/game-night/README.md

 # Config

-Add a `.env.local` file with environmental variables as shown in the example `.example.env.local` file.
+Add a `.env` file with environmental variables as shown in the example `.env.example` file.

 # Dev